avitsiuk/markdown-cv/index.md

 ### &#x200B;

-- Working in conjunction with one/multiple teams or as a solo developer
+- Working in conjunction with one/multiple teams or as a solo developer.
-- Knowledge of a product lifecycle from development to production
+- Knowledge of the product lifecycle from development to production.
-- Clear documentation writing and maintenance
+- Writing and maintaining clear documentation.
-- Existing solutions support and development
+- Supporting and developing existing solutions.
-- Development of libraries and frameworks used by other developers
+- Developing libraries and frameworks for use by other developers.
-- High/Low-level code analysis and optimization
+- High- and low-level code analysis and optimization.
-- SQL/NoSQL databases
+- SQL/NoSQL databases.
-- Security and authentication protocols implementation
+- Security and authentication protocols implementation.
-- Knowledge of common work metodologies like Scrum/Agile
+- Knowledge of common work methodologies like Scrum/Agile.

 ## Known Progr.
 Languages/ Frameworks